nescirem/nescirem.github.io/source/_posts/a-time-domain-finite-volume-method-approach-for-the-simulation-of-sound-propagation-in-porous-half-space-medium.md

 For the air, we have the values of $p_0=100\ kPa​$, $\gamma=1.4​$, the speed of sound of air $c_0=340\ m/s​$.
 When considering the barriers as porous media, we specify the porosity $\phi=0.3​$, the static flow resistivity $\sigma=2000\ Pa\cdot{}s\cdot{}m^{-2}​$, and the porous medium structure factor $k_s=3​$, following those specified in Ref.13.

-The source is located at (0,1.5) and the receiver is located at (9,1).
+The source is located at (0,1.5)m, and the receiver is located at (9,1)m.
 Considered the differences between Perfect Matching Layer (PML) and the Clay-Engquist-Majda (C-E-M) boundary, the size of the simulation domain is changed to $16.5m\times12m$.
-We use more dense mesh inside triangular barrier as is shown in Fig.8.
+We use more dense mesh inside the triangular barrier as is shown in Fig.8.
 The total cell quantity is 4.5 million, similar to 4.92 million of FDTD.
 The time step $\Delta{}t$ is $2\times10^{-6}\ s$, and the overall simulation time is $60\ ms$.
-The small grid size warrants a sufficient number of grid nodes within a wave-length, approximately 30 points for the highest frequency of interest at $1000\ Hz​$.
-The small time step not only satisfies the stability condition of the scheme<sup>15</sup> and the Nyquist rule for the high frequency requirement, but also gives a low CFL number that is needed to avoid generating spurious waves near the interface between the air and the porous medium.
+The small grid size warrants a sufficient number of grid nodes within a wavelength, approximately 30 points for the highest frequency of interest at $1000\ Hz$.
+The small time step not only satisfies the stability condition of the scheme<sup>15</sup> and the Nyquist rule for the high-frequency requirement but also gives a low CFL number that is needed to avoid generating spurious waves near the interface between the air and the porous medium.

 ![DensifiedMeshOfTriBarrier](/imgs/DensifiedMeshOfTriBarrier.png)

 Fig.8.
-Part of the mesh, denser mesh was used inside the porous medium.
+Part of the mesh, the denser mesh was used inside the porous medium.

 ![triBarrier_HW](/imgs/triBarrier_HW.png)